Towards Reliable Local Security Agents: Verifiable Post-Training for Linux Privilege Escalation: Abstract

 \section{Abstract}

-\acs{LLM} agents are increasingly relevant to research domains such as vulnerability discovery.
-Yet, the strongest systems remain closed and cloud-only, making them resource-intensive, difficult to reproduce, and unsuitable for work involving proprietary code or sensitive data.
-Consequently, there is an urgent need for small, local models that can perform security tasks under strict resource budgets, but methods for developing them remain underexplored.
-In this paper, we address this gap by proposing a two-stage post-training pipeline.
-We focus on the problem of Linux privilege escalation, where success is automatically verifiable and the task requires multi-step interactive reasoning.
-Using an experimental setup that prevents data leakage, we post-train a 4B model in two stages: \acl{SFT} on traces from procedurally generated privilege-escalation environments, followed by \acl{RLVR}.
-On a held-out benchmark of 12 Linux privilege-escalation scenarios, \acl{SFT} alone more than doubles the baseline success rate at 20 rounds, and \acl{RL} further lifts our resulting model, \modelrl, to 95.8\%, nearly matching Claude Opus 4.6 at 97.5\%.
-At the same time, the expected inference cost per successful escalation is reduced by over 100$\times$.
+\acs{LLM} agents are becoming increasingly important in the security domain, but leading systems are often closed-source, cloud-based, hard to reproduce or use with sensitive code.
+This creates a need for small, local models that can perform security tasks under strict resource constraints, though effective methods for developing them remain unexplored.

+In this paper, we address this gap by proposing a two-stage post-training recipe that turns a small local language model into a security agent.
+To this end, we focus on Linux privilege escalation as a representative setting to systematically study the training of local models, as the task is both automatically verifiable and requires multi-step interactive reasoning.
+Using an experimental setup that mitigates data leakage, we post-train a small 4B model in two stages: \acl{SFT} on traces from procedural privilege-escalation environments, followed by \acl{RLVR}.
+On a held-out benchmark of 12 Linux privilege-escalation scenarios, \acl{SFT} doubles the baseline success rate under a tight budget of 20 interaction rounds, and subsequent \acl{RL} training improves our model, \modelrl, to 93.3\% success, behind only Claude Opus 4.7 at this budget.
+At the same time, the expected inference cost per successful escalation decreases by more than 80$\times$.

+Our findings not only show that small local models can be adapted to complex security tasks, but also document the challenges involved, offering guidance for transferring this recipe to other settings.